StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 9.

-Suppressing photochemical reactions with quantized light fields (
+Suppressing photochemical reactions with quantized light fields (PDF)

 J. Galego, F. J. Garcia-Vidal, and J. Feist